Rathersilly/gauntlet_attempt/DEVLOG_slash_TODO.md

 they should be initialized with the component types they need, and perhaps have a separate hash of components to iterate through if needed

+another big refactor complete - registries are now initialized with a view - the components that it has access to. @view is a hash of arrays of components, where index = entity_id